codeurjc/poc-full-text-search/README.md

 This is a proof-of-concept application to illustrate the usage of Full Text Search in a PostgreSQL environment.
 The stack of this PoC consists of:

 1. A **NodeJS** server offering a REST API to manage objects in the database, following a traditional CRUD strategy.
-2. A **PostgreSQL** database with 2 types of tables: simple data tables storing the actual data, and a search table with the metadata that full text search requires.
+2. A **PostgreSQL** database with 1 simple data table.
+Plugin [PGroonga](https://pgroonga.github.io/) is used to support languages that are not originally from western Europe.
 3. A **Postman** collection to consume the server's REST API (`postman_collection.json`).

 ---